blocksds/sdk/docs/content/docs/setup/linux.md

 weight: 2
 ---

 If you don't want to build the SDK from source, this is the easiest option.
+The supported architectures are x86\_64 and AArch64.

 {{% steps %}}